Alumnae and Alumni of Vassar College (AAVC)

 Founded in 1871 and governed by an independent board of directors, AAVC’s mission is to lead the alumnae/i in advancing the interests of Vassar College.
 In addition, AAVC strives to be relevant to the alumnae/i and to Vassar College by sustaining a sense of community, maintaining traditions, sharing resources, fostering connections, and encouraging a lifelong desire to know.
 Once their class graduates, all matriculated students of the college are considered members of AAVC with voting privileges.

-The official publication of AAVC, Vassar, the Alumnae/i Quarterly, is published in the fall, winter, spring, and summer and is distributed to all alumnae/i, current parents, faculty, and administrators.
+The official publication of AAVC, Vassar, the Alumnael/i Quarterly, is published in the fall, winter, spring, and summer and is distributed to all alumnae/i, faculty, and administrators.
 Each issue is also placed in racks in the College Center, athletic facility, and library for students.
 The magazine includes articles about alumnae/i, on-campus activities, students, and faculty, as well as Class Notes.
-In addition, AAVC publishes a monthly electronic newsletter, This is Vassar, which highlights recent news items and upcoming events about life on campus.

 The AAVC executive director manages the affairs and staff of the association in accordance with the policies determined by the board.
 The rotating AAVC Board includes the AAVC president, who is chief officer of AAVC, chair of its board of directors, and a college trustee.
-In total, six AAVC directors sit on the Vassar College Board of Trustees.
-The association takes its direction from the more than 36,000-member constituency whose volunteer leadership, perspective, and energy help guide and support the college.
+In total, six of the twenty-two AAVC directors sit on the Vassar College Board of Trustees.
+The association takes its direction from the more than 35,000-member constituency whose volunteer leadership, perspective, and energy help guide and support the college.